Lovely Choubey

-Lovely Choubey (born 3 August 1980) is a female international lawn bowler from India.
+Lovely Choubey (born 3 August 1980) is an Indian women's international lawn bowler.

 Bowls career

 World Championships

 Choubey was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
 She participated in the women's fours and the women's pairs events.

 Commonwealth Games

 Choubey has represented India at three Commonwealth Games; in the triples and fours at the 2014 Commonwealth Games, in the pairs and fours at the 2018 Commonwealth Games and in the pairs and fours at the 2022 Commonwealth Games.
 In the 2022 competition, she was part of the Indian Women's fours team, along with (Pinki Singh, Nayanmoni Saikia and Rupa Rani Tirkey) which won Gold beating South Africa in the final, 17–10.

 Asian Championships

 Choubey has won a silver medal in the singles as well as the pairs events at the 2014 Asian Lawn Bowls Championship.

 In 2023, she won the fours gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.